Account

 It is almost inevitable that you will run into a few trademarks that are similar to your own.
 Look at them closely.
 Ask yourself whether the trademarks are different enough that consumers unfamiliar with either brand could distinguish between the two.
 Also check to see whether the similar trademarks are in the same industry.
 The USPTO is more likely to grant a trademark registration for similar trademarks if they are in separate industries and unlikely to compete with one another, but even then, the trademarks can't look too much alike.
 Remember that it's easier to adapt your current trademark and repeat the search than it is to have your application denied—wasting the registration fee and the time spent on the paperwork.
 Sometimes it's not necessary to change very many features about a trademark to make it acceptable to be registered—it could be as simple as changing a color, for example.

-For help with your trademark search, talk to an intellectual property lawyer.
+For help with your trademark search, Consult a Legal Pro.

 Characters remaining: 600